 We try to help where we can and give cabinets or labor or both to non-profit organizations that do good in our area.
 We’ve given cabinets to Churches, Shelters, Food Pantries and schools.
 We’ve also helped disabled and elderly people with roll-outs and drop down cabinets for easy access.
 We believe in doing good where we’ve been gifted and where it’s needed for the right benefit organizations.
 We also believe in the “teaching a person to fish” effect in what we do and support.

-I’ve also worked several years in Aviation/Business Jet cabinet building and installation area for three different companies.
+I’ve worked years in Aviation/Business Jet cabinet building and installation area for 4 different companies.
 So if you are looking for someone who believes what they do is important and has been trained in doing high quality work.
-Then we may be the right people for you and your project.
+Then we may be right for you and your project.
 After all some would say our inspirations for their projects were right on the money.
 We do small jobs to large jobs and are outfitted for quality work, with a lean management understanding.
 We stand ready to assist you in your projects.
-Give us a call at 501-605-7208 or 501-605-3612.